nus-cs2103-AY1920S1/duke/docs/README.md

  ![intro](public/intro.png)

  Ever wondered what it would be like to have the *Mad Titan* manage your tasks for you?
 Wait no more!

- Duke is simple chat-bot that uses a Command Line Interface (CLI) to allow you to interact with none other than the Warlord Thanos.
+ Duke is simple chat-bot that uses a Command Line Interface (CLI) to allow you to interact with none other than the Warlord Thanos himself.
 Enlist Thanos' help in managing your various tasks, including todos, deadlines and events.
  And, if you ever feel overwhelmed, you may be able to persuade Thanos to use the powers of the *Infinity Gauntlet* to help you balance your tasks better.

 ## Quickstart
  1. Ensure Java 11 is downloaded on your computer.
 To check if you have Java installed, type `java  --version` into your